rezacahyono/DiTalent-Server/README.md

     ```cmd
       php artisan migrate:fresh
     ```
+5. Configuration file .env
-5. Running server
+6. Running server
     ```cmd
       php artisan serve
     ```
-6. If you want to run the test, use the following command :
+7. If you want to run the test, use the following command :
     ```cmd
       php artisan test
     ```